If you live in a single-family home, contact FPL at 1-800-4OUTAGE (1-800-468-8243) or report your outage online.

 FPL has launched a major initiative – the first of its kind in the nation – to reduce power “flickers” (outages lasting less than 60 seconds) and their impact on our customers.
 Visit Power Flickers for more information.

 A voltage fluctuation is a dip or spike in the flow of electricity to your home.
-The state of Florida requires that utilities normally operate within a range of plus- or minus eight volts (112 - 128) from standard voltage (120), but FPL prefers to keep this range within six volts (114 - 126).
+The state of Florida requires that utilities normally operate within a range of plus- or minus six volts (114 - 126) from standard voltage (120).
 Fluctuations of more than six volts may cause your lights to dim or brighten.

 In many instances, a single street is served by two different main power lines and even different substations.
 Your neighbor’s home may be served by a power line or substation that has not been affected while the power line or substation serving your home is damaged.

 Additional reasons your power can be out while other houses on your street have power include: